-5. "Convention" means the Convention on International Civil Aviation, done at Chicago on December 7, 1944, and includes:
+6. "Convention" means the Convention on International Civil Aviation, done at Chicago December 7, 1944, and includes:

-- a) any amendment that has entered into force under Article 94(a) of the Convention and has been ratified by both Parties, and - b) any Annex or any amendment thereto adopted under Article 90 of the Convention, insofar as such Annex or amendment is at any given time effective for both Parties; - 6. "full cost" means the cost of providing service plus a reasonable charge for administrative overhead;
+- a) any amendment that has entered into force under Article 94(a) of the Convention and has been ratified by both Parties; and - b) any Annex or any amendment thereto adopted under Article 90 of the Convention, insofar as such Annex or amendment is at any given time effective for both Parties; - 7. "full cost" means the cost of providing service plus a reasonable charge for administrative overhead;

-7. "international air transportation" means air transportation that passes through the airspace over the territory of more than one State;
+8. "international air transportation" means air transportation that passes through the airspace over the territory of more than one State;

-8. "nationals", in the case of the United States, means nationals of the United States and, in the case of the Kingdom of the Netherlands, in respect of Sint Maarten, means nationals of the Kingdom of the Netherlands who are formally registered as local citizens with Dutch nationality in the municipal registry of Sint Maarten; 9. "price" means any fare, rate, or charge for the carriage of passengers, baggage, or cargo (excluding mail) in air transportation, including surface transportation in connection with international air transportation, charged by airlines, including their agents, and the conditions governing the availability of such fare, rate, or charge;
+9. "nationals", in the case of the United States, means nationals of the United States, and, in the case of the Kingdom of the Netherlands, in respect of the Caribbean part of the Netherlands, means nationals of the Kingdom of the Netherlands who are formally registered as local citizens with Dutch nationality in the municipal registry of the Caribbean part of the Netherlands;

+10. "price" means any fare, rate, or charge for the carriage of passengers, baggage, or cargo (excluding mail) in air transportation, including surface transportation in connection with international air transportation, charged by airlines, including their agents, and the conditions governing the availability of such fare, rate, or charge;

-10. "stop for non-traffic purposes" means a landing for any purpose other than taking on or discharging passengers, baggage, cargo, or mail in air transportation;
+11. "stop for non-traffic purposes" means a landing for any purpose other than taking on or discharging passengers, baggage, cargo, or mail in air transportation;

-11. "territory", in the case of the United States, means the land areas, internal waters, and territorial sea under the sovereignty of the United States and, in the case of the Kingdom of the Netherlands, in respect of Sint Maarten, means the land areas, internal waters, and territorial sea under the sovereignty of the Kingdom of the Netherlands, in respect of Sint Maarten, in accordance with international law; and
+12. "territory" in the case of the United States, means the land areas, internal waters, and territorial sea under the sovereignty of the United States, and, in the case of the Kingdom of the Netherlands, in respect of the Caribbean part of the Netherlands, means the land areas, internal waters, and territorial sea under the sovereignty of the Kingdom of the Netherlands, in respect of the Caribbean part of the Netherlands, in accordance with international law;